vMarkusK/vSphere-Modules/README.md

 ## Project Description

-This Repository contains my collection of VMware vSphere Modules.
+This Repository contains a collection of my VMware vSphere Functions.

 # Modules

 ## Get-VMID.psm1